Ericsson/codechecker/docs/web/user_guide.md

                            [--url PRODUCT_URL]
                            [--verbose {info,debug,debug_analyzer}]

 Remove analysis runs from the server based on some criteria.

+!!!
+WARNING !!!
+When a run is deleted, ALL associated information (reports, files, run histories) is PERMANENTLY LOST!
+Please be careful with this command because it can not be undone.

 NOTE!
-When a run is deleted, ALL associated information is permanently lost!
+You can't remove a snapshot of run (a run history), you can remove only full runs.

 optional arguments:
   -h, --help            show this help message and exit